Surfers Paradise Street Circuit - A Little Piece of Racing Heaven

 To popularize the event, each team was required to have at least one driver with of the international reputation as a co-driver, so many international stars participated in the race, such were Tiago Monteiro, Mika Salo, Alex Tagliani, Gianni Morbidelli, Alain Menu, Dario Franchitti, Fabrizio Giovanardi, Scott Pruett, Yvan Muller, Andy Priaulx, Helio Castroneves, Jacques Villeneuve, Sebastien Bourdais…

-For 2011, it was planned that every car had to have an international co-driver, but that rule was abandoned after Dan Wheldon‘s death one week before the race.
+For 2011, it was planned for every car to have an international co-driver, but that rule was abandoned after Dan Wheldon‘s death one week before the race.
 Wheldon was supposed to participate at Gold Coast 600.

 Bourdais and Whincup are record-holding winners

-In 2011, Sebastien Bourdais won the first race, together with Jamie Whincup, becoming the first and only driver who conquered Surfers Paradise in two different racing disciplines.
-He repeated the triumph in 2012, increasing a total number of wins to four.
+Sebastien Bourdais won the first race in 2011 together with Jamie Whincup, becoming the first and only driver who conquered Surfers Paradise in two different racing disciplines.
+He repeated his triumph in 2012, increasing a total number of wins to four.
 Of other drivers, Jamie Whincup is a record holder with five V8 Supercars endurance victories (eight in total) at Surfers Paradise while Garth Tander has two sprint wins and two endurance wins.

 Except for V8 Supercars, many other Australian series were visiting (or still visit) Surfers Paradise, such are Australian GT Championship, Porsche Carrera Cup Australia, Australian Formula 4, V8 Utes, Aussie Racing Cars, Touring Car Masters… The only international series in recent years were Stadium Super Trucks series.